 DPP-4 inhibitors, or gliptins, are a relatively new class of oral anti-hyperglycemic medications, first approved by the FDA in 2006.
-Like GLP-1 agonists, DPP-4 inhibitors target the hormones that decrease blood glucose levels.
-Specifically, DPP-4 inhibitors interrupt DPP-4 enzymes, which destroy beneficial GLP-1 hormones (see above).
-By inhibiting the action of DPP-4 enzymes, the DPP-4 inhibitors allow GLP-1 hormones to promote the release of insulin and the suppression of glucagon, leading to better blood glucose control (Karagiannis, 2014).
-DPP-4 inhibitors can be used as a monotherapy or as an adjunctive therapy with metformin, sulfonylurea, or thiazolidinedione (Dricker, 2011).
-Several DPP-4 agents are available, including sitagliptin (Januvia®, Merck), saxagliptin (Onglyza®, AstraZeneca plc) and linagliptin (Tradjenta®, Boehringer Ingelheim Pharmaceuticals).
+Like GLP-1 receptor agonists, DPP-4 inhibitors target the hormones that decrease blood glucose levels.
+Specifically, DPP-4 inhibitors interrupt DPP-4 enzymes, which destroy beneficial GLP-1 hormones and glucose-dependent insulinotropic polypeptide (GIP) (see above).
+By inhibiting the action of DPP-4 enzymes, the DPP-4 inhibitors allow GLP-1 hormones to promote the release of insulin and the suppression of glucagon in a glucose-dependent manner, leading to better blood glucose control (Karagiannis, 2014).
+DPP-4 inhibitors can be used as a monotherapy or as an adjunctive therapy with metformin, sulfonylurea, insulin, or thiazolidinedione (Dicker, 2011; Onglyza® package insert, 2013).
+Several DPP-4 inhibitor agents are available, including sitagliptin (Januvia®, Merck), saxagliptin (Onglyza®, AstraZeneca plc) and linagliptin (Tradjenta®, Boehringer Ingelheim Pharmaceuticals).
 The most common side effects include upper respiratory infection, nasopharyngitis, and headaches (Reid, 2012).
 DPP-4 inhibitors do not increase risk of severe hypoglycemia or weight gain (Reid, 2012).
 Links have also been established between DPP-4 inhibitors and pancreatitis, though a direct association is not well established (Cernea, 2011).